thhuang/Motion-Planning-Project/README.md

 In the planning state, current local position of the drone is determined as the starting position; the goal position is randomly sampled from the free space in the 2.5D map (Fig 2).
 A*, a search algorithm, is used for searching path through nodes in the graph (Fig 3).
 Finally, the path is pruned to get final waypoints (Fig 3).
+After planning, the drone will take off, go through waypoints, and fly to the goal.

 <div align='center'>
     <img src='./images/grid.png' height='400px'">